no00ne/CS305-2025Spring-FinalProject/README.md

 9. `start_dynamic_capacity_adjustment`

-* Peridically change the peer's sending capacity in `rate_limiter` within the range [2, 10].
+* Periodically change the peer's sending capacity in `rate_limiter` within the range [2, 10].

 10. `gossip_message`

 * Read the configuration `fanout` of the peer in `peer_config` of `peer_discovery.py`.

-* Randomly select the number of target peer from `known_peers`, which is equal to `fanout`.
+* Randomly select the number of target peers from `known_peers`, which is equal to `fanout`.
 If the gossip message is a transaction, skip the lightweight peers in the `know_peers`.

 * Send the message to the selected target peer and put them in the outbox queue.